mazalkov/HackerRank_Solutions/README.md

 # LeetCode-Solutions
-My solutions to LeetCode problems
+My solutions to LeetCode problems.
+This probably suck so please don't take them as serious responses.